chembl/FPSim2/docsrc/source/user_guide/subs.rst

 In memory
 ---------

-Use the :func:`~FPSim2.FPSim2.FPSim2Engine.substructure` function to run a optimised Tversky (a=1, b=0, threshold=1.0) substructure screenout.
-Bear in mind this is not a full substructure (i.e. with subgraph isomorphism).
+Use the :func:`~FPSim2.FPSim2.FPSim2Engine.substructure` function to run an optimised Tversky (a=1, b=0, threshold=1.0) substructure screenout.
+Bear in mind that this is not a full substructure (i.e. with subgraph isomorphism) search.
 It's recommended to use **RDKPatternFingerprint** type to run this kind of searches.

 .. code-block:: python